autism-101/hugo-website/content/english/autism-glossary.md

 </tr>
 <tr>
 <td>Spectrum</td>
-<td>As in Autism Spectrum Disorder.
+<td>What the medical community refers to as Autism Spectrum Disorder.
 Many people picture the spectrum as a straight line, often with people that are perceived as needing more support on one end, and people perceived as needing less support on the other.
 This is not what was meant by the Autism Spectrum.
 The term spectrum was introduced to acknowledge that autistic people have difficulties or different experiences in common areas, but they are affected in different ways and to varying extents.
 Each autistic person’s experience is unique.</td>
 </tr>
 <tr>
 <td>SPED</td>